Developing novel spatio-temporal models for large citizen science data sets

 Please email Dr Eleni Matechou (firstname.lastname@example.org) if you are interested in applying for the project or have any questions about the project or the application process.

-We seek a candidate with a strong quantitative background, for example an MSc in Statistics or an MSc with high statistics content, or a background in ecological modelling.
+We seek a candidate with a strong quantitative background, for example an MSc in Statistics or an MSc with high statistics content.
 Experience coding in R, or similar, is essential.
 An interest in conservation and ecology is advantageous.
-Quantitative ecologists are encouraged to apply.

 The University of Kent requires all non-native speakers of English to reach a minimum standard of proficiency in written and spoken English before beginning a postgraduate degree.
 For more information on English language requirements, please visit this page.

-Analysing recording data of this nature presents unique challenges relating to their vast quantity but also associated sampling biases.
-Using cutting edge modelling, this project will maximise these valuable datasets to enhance our understanding of species’ phenology (flight periods), distribution and range dynamics to help inform future conservation delivery and policy for UK butterflies and moths.
+Analysing citizen science data of this nature presents unique challenges relating to their vast quantity but also associated sampling biases.
+Using cutting edge modelling, this project will maximise the potential of these valuable datasets, with application to data for butterflies and moths, to enhance our understanding of species’ phenology (flight periods), distribution and range dynamics.

 The student will join the thriving Statistical Ecology @ Kent research group, being supervised by leading researchers in statistics and statistical ecology.
 They will also be members of the UK-wide National Centre for Statistical Ecology.
 They will attend London Taught Course Centre training, NCSE seminars, and SE@K specialist training and they will present research results at a range of appropriate national and international conferences.
 There will be ample opportunity for independent development, with the student gaining transferable knowledge of modern data science and statistics.

 - Annual stipend at UKRI rates (£17,668 in 2022/23);

 - Annual tuition fees at Home rates (£4,596 in 2022/23)